Radiofrequency Ablation (RFA)

 The most recent research from Baek et al. and Zufry et al. revealed the following insights about RFA and microwave ablation for the thyroid:

-• RFA showed a significantly higher VRR at 12 months despite there being no significant difference in the pooled baseline nodule volume between the groups.
+• RFA showed a significantly higher VRR of 83.3% compared to MWA of 76.8% at 12 months despite there being no significant difference in the pooled baseline nodule volume between the groups.

 • In MWA, a higher likelihood of remaining viable tissue, particularly at the margins of the ablated area, leads to a lower initial ablation ratio.
 In turn, that results in a reduced final VRR.